interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 22 February
 * *1.5 hours* Merging last feature for A-B testing
 * *1 hour* Created low level system diagram and started writing it up in the dissertation.

 ### 23 February
 * *2.5 hours* Fixed layout issues with 2 different layouts for A-B testing.
 Also fixed last occurrence scroll bugs and not hiding upon reset bugs.

 ### 24 February
 * *0.5 hours* Added a check for when pattern or text are nothing.

+### 27 February
+* *1 hour* Creating manual tests for the project
+* *1.5 hours* Working on the design setion of the dissertation.
+* *0.5 hours* Work on updating documentation for meeting.